gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 # Zodiac Roles SDK

-This package offers an SDK for managing role permissions, based on presets.
+This package offers an SDK for managing role permissions.

 ## Getting started